 - £812 if you or your partner claim Child Benefit

-It also depends on if you are able to repay it, your savings, and if you’re already paying off a loan.
+It also depends on if you are able to repay it, your savings, and if you’re already paying off another Budgeting or Crisis Loan.

 If you can’t afford the cost of a funeral, your local council can arrange a ‘pauper’s’ funeral also known as a Public Health Funeral.

 Thousands of these are carried out each year for those who have passed away and are unclaimed by relatives or died alone.

 The funeral will be very basic and will include a coffin and the services of a funeral director.
 The funeral will either be a burial or cremation depending on the local authority.

 These funerals will not include flowers or transport or viewings etc, and cannot be attended.

 There are lots of different charities that can offer financial and emotional support in the aftermath of losing a loved one.

 Many charities, like Cruse Bereavement Care(www.cruse.org.uk opens in a new tab) or The Good Grief Trust(opens in a new tab), can help with the emotional side of loss and grief.